-- 7. Unless providing a blast frozen meal or shelf stable meal, hot and cold food shall be portioned and packed separately to ensure retention of heat or cold and shall be transported in approved insulated carriers which will maintain the required hot (130 degrees Fahrenheit or above) and cold (45 degrees Fahrenheit or below) temperatures until the time of delivery to the participant.
+- 5. The facility at which the meals are prepared and/or packaged, as well as the manner of handling, transporting, serving and delivery of these meals must meet all applicable health, fire safety and sanitation regulations. - 6.
+Only single service covered aluminum foil or Styrofoam divided containers can be used for hot food.
+Each tray compartment must be large enough to contain the required portions without spillover. - 7.
+Unless providing a blast frozen meal or shelf stable meal, hot and cold food shall be portioned and packed separately to ensure retention of heat or cold and shall be transported in approved insulated carriers which will maintain the required hot (135 degrees Fahrenheit or above) and cold (41 degrees Fahrenheit or below) temperatures until the time of delivery to the participant.
 Blast frozen meals must be transported in approved insulated carriers which will maintain the meals in a frozen state until the time of delivery to the participant. - 8.
 Delivery routes must be clearly established.
 No more than three (3) hours shall elapse between the time of packaging and the time of delivery of the last hot meal on the route.
 Delivery of a cold meal beyond the three (3) hour limit for a participant who lives too far away may be made upon written approval of the Head of the Provider Relations and Compliance Department, CLTC Division of Waiver Management. - 9.
 Meals must be received, in hand, by an individual at the participant's door or at another location as agreed to by the provider and as indicated on the service authorization. - 10.
 The provider shall give initial and on-going training in the proper service, handling, and delivery of food to all staff, both volunteer and paid. - 11.
 The provider will maintain a record keeping system which establishes an eligible participant profile in support of units of Home Delivered Meal service provided, based on the service authorization. - 12.
 The provider shall regularly observe, or at a minimum inquire about, the participant's condition and will confirm at least monthly that the participant continues to reside in the home and is available to receive the meals.
 The provider will notify the case manager as soon as possible, but no more than two (2) working days, after the provider becomes aware of the following participant changes: - a.
-Participant's condition has changed or participant no longer appears to need home delivered meal services; or, - b.
+Participant's condition has changed, or participant no longer appears to need home delivered meal services; or, - b.
 Participant is institutionalized, dies or moves out of service area; or, - c.
-Participant no longer wishes to receive home delivered meal services; or, - d.
+Participant no longer wishes to receive home delivered meal services; or, d.
 Knowledge of the participant's Medicaid ineligibility or potential ineligibility.